 Charles Darwin was not the official naturalist aboard the HMS Beagle.
-The ship’s surgeon, Robert McCormick, actually served in that capacity during the voyage.
-Darwin traveled as a supernumerary, or friend, of Captain Robert FitzRoy.
-A trained scientist, the captain wanted another qualified naturalist to help with the collection and identification of various specimens.
-Because he was not a member of the crew, Darwin could also act as a friend and confidant, a task too hard to take for arrogant McCormick.
-While his historic visit aboard the HMS Beagle influenced his writing and ideas, it was several years after the voyage that Darwin finally compiled and channeled all of his journals into a single volume of work.
+The ship’s surgeon, Robert McCormick, actually had that responsibility during the voyage.
+Darwin instead merely traveled as a friend and supernumerary of Captain Robert FitzRoy, functioning much of the time as a qualified naturalist that would help with the collection and identification of various specimens.
+Because Darwin was not an official member of the crew, Darwin could also act as a friend and confidant to Captain FitzRoy (a task too hard to take for arrogant McCormick).
+While his historic visit aboard the HMS Beagle influenced his writing and ideas, it wasn’t until several years after the voyage that Darwin finally compiled and channeled all of his journals into a single volume of work.

-Darwin did not initially recognize how the various species adapted to living on the different islands.
+Initially, Darwin did not recognize how the various species adapted to the conditions on the different islands.
 In some cases, he did not even keep detailed records of the things he saw and the events he witnessed.
-It wasn’t until after his return to England in 1836 that he opened his notebooks and used records by FitzRoy and his cabin boy, Syms Covington, to formulate theories in biogeography.
-These writings and observations would subsequently influence Darwin’s works “Theory of Natural Selection” in 1845 and “The Origin of Species” in 1859.
+It wasn’t until after his return to England in 1836 that he finally opened his notebooks (as well as records kept by FitzRoy and his cabin boy, Syms Covington) and used these to formulate his theories on biogeography.
+These writings and observations would subsequently influence Darwin’s magnum opus “Theory of Natural Selection” in 1845 and “The Origin of Species” in 1859.
 While the visit to the Galapagos greatly influenced his future endeavors, Darwin did not immediately recognize the significance of his observations.
-The Galapagos Islands, however, remained as one of the most puzzling places he visited during the voyage, and in today’s modern expeditions we visit many of the same areas Charles Darwin himself explored back in 1835.
+The Galapagos Islands, however, remained as one of the most puzzling places he visited throughout the voyage.
+Even on today’s modern expeditions, our vessels manage to visit many of the same regions and places that Charles Darwin himself explored back in 1835.

 While you can travel to various parts of the world to view wildlife in their natural habitats, the experience will pale in comparison to a Galapagos Islands visit.
 Why?
 Keep in mind that safaris in Africa are typically experienced from the confines of a vehicle.
-Some wildlife excursions include viewings from overlooks or other vantage points where the animals are observed from a distance.
-Nature walks on the various islands of the Galapagos archipelago, however, enable you to get an up-close view of a wide variety of unique creatures like giant tortoises, marine iguanas and nesting colonies of seabirds.
+Some wildlife excursions in other places include viewings from viewpoints, where animals are safely observed from a distance.
+Nature walks in Galapagos, however, involve the various islands of the Galapagos archipelago and allow you to get an up-close and personal view of a wide variety of unique creatures, such as giant tortoises, marine iguanas and nesting colonies of seabirds.

-Diving and snorkeling adventures allow you to view the amazing undersea world that rivals the island chain’s renowned land-based habitats.
+Diving and snorkeling adventures allow you to view the amazing underwater world, which sometimes even rivals the archieplago’s renowned land-based habitats.
 You can swim with sea lions and dolphins or embark on a Galapagos cruise to watch migrating whales.
 A nature adventure to the Galapagos, which features a pristine and virtually unchanged landscape, enables you to see a multitude of animal species that are found nowhere else on Earth.
-Because you will get engaged in plenty of land outings, as well as aquatic activities, the Galapagos truly offer you best of both worlds.
-Few places can coin such highlights in one place.
+Because you will be involved in plenty of land outings, as well as aquatic activities, the Galapagos truly offers guests the best of both worlds.
+Few places can coin such highlights in a single place!

-Prince Philip Steps, Genovesa Island.
+Prince Philip’s Steps, Genovesa Island.
 Nothing can impress you more than the underwater biodiversity of the islands.
 Fish species: Moorish Idol, Surgeon Fish, King Angel Fish.

-Although the unique environment of the Galapagos is due to its isolation from other landmasses, modern travel makes it easy to reach this popular destination that sits in the bucket list of many.
+Although the unique environment of the Galapagos is the result of its isolation from other landmasses, modern travel makes it easy to reach this popular destination that sits in the bucket list of many.
 Numerous international airlines provide regularly-scheduled flights to Ecuador.
-After an overnight stay, the Galapagos are a just a two-hour flight away.
-When you sign up with a travel company like Metropolitan Touring in advance, their experienced professionals can make all the arrangements for you.
-Several options will be presented to you, and that’s another great selling point of the islands: variety of programs.
+After an overnight stay in Ecuador proper, the Galapagos archipelago is just a two-hour flight away from the mainland.
+When you sign up with a travel company like Metropolitan Touring in advance, our experienced professionals can make all the necessary arrangements for you.
+Several options will be presented to you, and that’s another great selling point of the islands: the variety of programs that we offer.

-Less than 24 hours after leaving home, you can explore these volcanic islands from aboard a ship the same way Darwin did in the Age of Sail.
-There is also a variety of tour packages we offer (on land and at sea) range from just a few days to a week or more, so there is bound to be one likely to fit your schedule.
-While a seven-day excursion provides the opportunity for a more in-depth study of the island chain, even a four-day visit will provide memories that will last a lifetime.
-Quite naturally, the longer your trip the more islands you will get to explore and the greater the amount of wildlife you’ll get to witness, all of which equals a higher number of memories that you’ll collect to last you a lifetime!
+Less than 24 -hours after leaving home, you can explore these volcanic islands from aboard a ship the same way Darwin did during the Age of Sail.
+Short on time?
+Don’t worry!
+The wide variety of tour packages we offer (on land and at sea) range from just a few days all the way to a week or more, so there is bound to be one that will fit your schedule!
+While a seven-day cruise-based excursion offers a more in-depth study of the archipelago, a five-day itinerary meets the minimum recommended number of days for properly experiencing Galapagos.
+Naturally, the longer your trip, the more islands you will get to explore and the greater the amount of wildlife you’ll get to witness, all of which equals a higher number of memories that you’ll collect to last you a lifetime!

-Myth 4: Travel to the Galapagos Islands Is Too Expensive
+Galapagos Myth #4: Travel to the Galapagos Islands Is Too Expensive

-While the cost of a trip to the Galapagos will vary based on travel times, selected amenities and the length of your stay, the price will be well worth the expense.
-Keep in mind that Galapagos, because of its isolation and natural makeup, means that most supplies need to be shipped from Ecuador’s mainland.
-You can spend as much during an extended family vacation at a popular theme park location.
-The differences, and of course the experience itself, are monumentally huge.
+While the cost of a trip to the Galapagos will vary depending on your travel dates, selected amenities and the length of your stay, the price will always be well-worth the outcome.
+Keep in mind that the isolated location of the Galapagos means that most supplies need to be shipped from Ecuador’s mainland.
+And sure enough: you might consider opting for a popular theme park location.
+But know that the differences, and of course the experience itself, are monumentally huge.
 There are a wide range of tour packages available that are less expensive than other exotic locations like Africa and Antarctica.
-But never forget that the Galapagos are an Expedition Destination that gives visitors the ability to come face to face with some of the world’s most rare and endangered species is priceless.
+But never forget that the Galapagos are an Expedition Destination that gives visitors the ability to come face-to-face with some of the world’s rarest and endangered species, making for a wholly priceless experience.

-Myth 5: Is It Better to choose an expedition vessel or a smaller vessel?
+Galapagos Myth 5: Is it Better to choose an expedition vessel or a smaller vessel?

-Please check here to see the various factors that one needs to consider when deciding on which size vessel you would prefer on your Galapagos trip.
+Please check here to see the various factors that one needs to consider when deciding on which size vessel you would prefer for your Galapagos trip.

 A trip to the Galapagos Islands is perfect for families as well as individuals and couples.
 The exotic natural beauty and astonishing wildlife have captured the imagination of adventurers for centuries.
 Hiking volcanic landscapes filled with an amazing array of animals and swimming with a dazzling display of marine life while witnessing their adaptability and diversity make for experiences unlike any other.
-Remember too, that a mere 78,000 people visit these islands annually on board live-aboard vessels.
-This means Galapagos remains, fortunately, as a very exclusive destination where massive tourism is not found in the local dictionary.
+Remember too, that a mere 78,000 people visit these islands annually aboard Expedition vessels.
+This means that the Galapagos Islands remain, fortunately, a very exclusive destination where such concepts as “mass tourism” simply don’t exist.